Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 And evening temperatures don’t drop much, either.

-The average sea temperature in August is around 26C so swimming, paddle-surfing and snorkelling are a joy.
+The average sea temperature in August is around 26C so swimming, paddle-surfing, and snorkeling are a joy.

-Any kind of exertions are best done in the early mornings or evenings when it’s not too hot and sticky.
+Any kind of exertion is best done in the early mornings or evenings when it’s not too hot and sticky.

 This is the perfect time to head to the famous Las Dalias in San Carlos and check out the sensational Night Market.